truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 Each audit screen includes basic and advanced search options.
 Click **Switch to Basic** to change to the basic search fuction or click **Switch to Advanced** to show the advanced search operators.

+Similar audit screens are available from the SMB share and service screens, and from the user screen.

+## Configuring SMB Auditing

+Use the **Watch List** and **Limit List** functions to add audit logging groups to include or exclude.
+If using both lists the watch list takes precedence over the limit list.
+Leave **Watch List** blank to enclude all groups, otherwise auditing is restricted to only the groups added.

+## Configurting System Auditing